Distal combinatorial tools for graphs of bounded twin-width: Preliminaries

 \subsection{Vapnik-Chervonenkis density of graphs}

 In this section we introduce notions of Vapnik-Chervonenkis dimension (VC-dimension) and Vapnik-Chervonenkis density (VC-density) in the context of graphs.
-It is worth noting that it was first introduced in \cite{vcdim} and originated in statistics.
+It is worth noting that it was first introduced in \cite{vcdim} and originated in statistics, but it is also an important notion in combinatorics and statistical learning theory.

 We say that $A \subseteq V(G)$ is \emph{shattered} if $N_G(A) = 2^A$, i.e. for every subset of $A$ there is a vertex $v \in V(G)$ such that $N_A(v)$ is precisely that subset of $A$.
 For a graph $G$ we define its \emph{VC-dimension} as the size of the largest subset of $V(G)$, which is shattered, and denote it by $\dim(G)$.
 We denote the \emph{shatter function} of a graph $G$ by $\pi_G: \N \to \N$ and define it as follows: